-Many of the analytical results are obtained assuming that the ensemble variables have a Gaussian distribution.
+Most of the analytical results are obtained assuming that the ensemble variables have a Gaussian distribution.
 We test the robustness of these findings using simulated seasonal precipitation from an ensemble of GCM integrations forced by observed SST, sub-sampling from the full ensemble to estimate sampling error.
 We find that the theoretical results give a good description of the average variance of the counting estimate, particularly in a spatially averaged sense.
 This means that the theoretical scalings can be used in practice to understand how sampling error depends on ensemble size and level of predictability.
-Although the GCM simulated precipitation departs somewhat from being Gaussian, the Gaussian fit estimate had smaller error than the counting estimate.
+Although the GCM simulated precipitation is not Gaussian, the Gaussian fit estimate had smaller error than the counting estimate.
 The behavior of the GLM estimate is similar to that of the Gaussian fit estimate.
 The parametric estimators based on ensemble mean had the best performance; adding ensemble variance as a parameter did not reduce error.
-This means that with the moderate ensemble sizes typically used, differences between the forecast tercile probabilities and the equal-odds probabilities are due mainly to shifts of the forecast mean away from its climatological value rather than due to changes in variance.
-Since differences between the forecast tercile probabilities and the equal-odds probabilities are a measure of predictability, this result means that predictability in the GCM is due to changes in ensemble mean rather than changes in spread.
-This result is consistent with Tippett et al. (2004) who found that differences between forecast and climatological GCM seasonal precipitation distributions as measured by relative entropy were primarily due to changes in the mean rather than changes in the variance.
+This means that with the moderate ensemble sizes typically used, differences between the forecast probabilites and the equal-odds probabilities are due mainly to shifts of the forecast mean away from its climatological value rather than changes in variance.
+This result is consistant with Tippett et al. (2004) who found that differences between forecast and climatological GCM seasonal precipiation distributions as measured by relative entropy were primarily due to changes in the mean rather than changes in the variance.

 The reduced sampling error of the Gaussian fit and GLM translates into better simulation skill when the tercile probabilities are compared to actual observations.
-Examining the dependence of the RPSS on ensemble size shows that although RPSS increases with ensemble size, model error limits the rate of improvement compared to the ideal case.
+We compared the dependence of the RPSS on ensemble size under the perfect model assumption and with actual observations.
+Although RPSS increases with ensemble size, model error limits the rate of improvement compared to the perfect model case.
 Calibration improves RPSS, regardless of the probability estimator used.
-However, estimators with larger sampling error retain their disadvantage in RPSS even after calibration.
-The application of the Gaussian fit estimator to specific years shows that the parametric fit achieves its advantages while also producing probabilities that are spatially smoother than those estimated by counting.
+However, estimators with larger sampling error retained their disadvantage in RPSS even after calibration.
+The application of the Gaussian fit estimator to specific years shows that the parametric fit achieves its advantages without damping the strength of the tercile probabilities.
+The Gaussian fit probabilities are spatially relatively smoother than those estimated by counting.

-In summary, our main conclusion is that carefully applied parametric estimators provide noticeably more accurate tercile probabilities than do counting estimates.
-This conclusion is completely rigorous for variables with Gaussian statistics.
+In summary, our main conclusion is that carefully applied parametric estimators provide more accurate tercile probabilities than do counting estimates.
+This conclusion is completely rigorous for variable with Gaussian statistics.
 We find that for variables that deviate modestly from Gaussianity, such as seasonal precipitation totals, Gaussian fit methods offer tercile probability accuracy at least equivalent to that of counting estimates but at substantially reduced cost in terms of ensemble size.
 More substantial deviation from Gaussianity may be treated by transforming the data or using the related GLM approach.

 Acknowledgements.
 We thank Benno Blumenthal for the IRI Data Library.
 Computer resources for this work were provided in part by the NCAR CSL.
 GCM integrations were performed by David DeWitt, Shuhua Li and Lisa Goddard.
-Comments from two anonymous reviewers improved greatly improved the clarity of this manuscript.
 IRI is supported by its sponsors and NOAA Office of Global Programs Grant number NA07GP0213.
-The views expressed herein are those of the authors and do not necessarily reflect the views of NOAA or any of its sub-agencies a.
-Derivation of the counting variance